nopnop2002/esp-idf-dual-http-server/WiFi+Ethernet/README.md

 # WEB pages
 - WiFi interface
 The IP address is 192.168.0.138 and the port number is 8080.
+The IP address depends on the environment.
 The port number can be changed in menuconfig.
 ![Image](https://github.com/user-attachments/assets/18a83dcc-560a-43c2-ae9b-7880e2719223)
 ![Image](https://github.com/user-attachments/assets/24beb4f5-4295-47c4-9b44-81d27c4d847d)

 - Ethernet interface
 The IP address is 192.168.0.137 and the port number is 8081.
+The IP address depends on the environment.
 The port number can be changed in menuconfig.
 ![Image](https://github.com/user-attachments/assets/c83fa7d8-89cd-4543-b169-8e7f9d7122ae)
 ![Image](https://github.com/user-attachments/assets/cd3486f0-a7bf-4d3a-b6a6-03b3a4087b1e)